Kyle Vanden Bosch

-Kyle Dale Vanden Bosch (born November 17, 1978) is a former American football defensive end who played over ten years in the National Football League (NFL).
-He played college football for the University of Nebraska, and was drafted by the Arizona Cardinals in the second round of the 2001 NFL Draft.
+Kyle Dale Vanden Bosch (born November 17, 1978) is an American former professional football player who was a defensive end for 12 seasons in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected by the Arizona Cardinals in the second round of the 2001 NFL draft.
 He also played for the Tennessee Titans and Detroit Lions before retiring following the 2012 NFL season.
-He is currently a post game commentator for the Arizona Cardinals on 98.7 Arizona Sports Radio.
+He is currently a post-game commentator for the Arizona Cardinals on 98.7 Arizona Sports Radio.

 Early years

 Vanden Bosch went to high school at West Lyon High School of rural Larchwood, Iowa.
-He earned All-America honors at West Lyon Community High School.
-Vanden Bosch was named the 1997 Des Moines Register High School Male Athlete of the Year and the USA Today/Gatorade Player of the Year for Iowa and Midwest Region.
+He earned All-America honors at West Lyon Community Register High School Male Athlete of the Year and the USA Today/Gatorade Player of the Year for Iowa and Midwest Region.